keshavbhandari/fusion/readme.md

 - **Short musical infilling**
 - **User control over the degree of improvisation and structure preservation**

-ImprovNet outperforms existing models like **Anticipatory Music Transformer (AMT)** in continuation and infilling tasks.
+ImprovNet outperforms **Anticipatory Music Transformer (AMT)** in short continuation and infilling tasks.
 It also achieves **highly recognizable jazz-style improvisations**, with 79% of listeners correctly identifying genre transformations.

 ImprovNet relies on a corruption-refinement training strategy similar to [**Yin-Yang**](https://github.com/keshavbhandari/yinyang), to generate music in an improvisational style of the original composition.
 The entire piece is segmented into 5-second segments.
 During training (see figure below), a random segment is selected with context segments on its left and right.
 This segment is corrupted using one of the corruption functions described in the paper.
 The corrupted segment, combined with the original context, is fed into a transformer encoder along with conditional tokens for the genre and corruption type.
 The transformer decoder learns to reconstruct the original segment.

 ![Corruption Refinement Training](assets/trainingphase.png)

 During generation (see figure below), 5-second segments are processed iteratively.
 A chosen segment is corrupted and refined based on a probability similar to that of training.
 For cross-genre improvisation, refinement conditions on the target genre token.
 This process iterates from beginning to end several times, gradually shaping the piece into the target genre.

 ![Iterative Generation](assets/generationphase.png)

 For more details, refer to the paper: